helgoboss/helgobox/doc/user-guide.md

   numbers) or _"divide"_ (negative numbers) value increments with a factor instead.
 Negative numbers are most useful for rotary encoders because they will essentially lower their sensitivity.
 Virtual targets are always discrete.
 Example:
-    - Let's assume you selected the discrete target [FX: Navigate within presets](#fx-navigate-within-presets), which is considered discrete because an FX with for example 5 presets has 6 well-defined possible values (including the &lt;no preset&gt; option), there's nothing inbetween.
+    - Let's assume you selected the discrete target [FX: Navigate between presets](#fx-navigate-between-presets), which is considered discrete because an FX with for example 5 presets has 6 well-defined possible values (including the &lt;no preset&gt; option), there's nothing inbetween.
 And let's also assume that you have a controller like Midi Fighter Twister whose rotary encoders don't support built-in acceleration.
 Now you slightly move an encoder